Moroccan Folktales: Chapter One (Part 2)

 This may be the last thing I ever do, the young man thought.
 It was a maddening thought.
 He unsheathed his sword and stood up straight.
 “No,” the young man responded, folding his arms across his chest.
 “I won’t do it.”

 This time both the little girl and the ghoul’s eyes widened.
 The ghoul pleaded some more.
 The young man refused again.
 The ghoul threatened some more.
-Still the young man refused, standing his ground defiantly with this arms crossed.
+Still the young man refused, standing his ground defiantly with his arms crossed.

 After more pleading, the ghoul started to choke.
 He clutched at his neck.
 His eyes started to bulge.
 He took a step forward, fear and rage consuming his features.
 The siblings backed up as the ghoul continued to slowly advance towards them.
 The little sister grabbed her brother’s arm, trembling.

 Right before the ghoul reached them, he collapsed.
-This time for good.

 The siblings stood on alert even longer this time, not daring to raise their hopes or let their guards down.
 An eternity seemed to stretch.
 Still the ghoul did not stir.